gnosis/GECO/Proposals/Dapplets.md

 ### Project description

-Dapplets proposal improves the current web3 architecture by splitting web3 workflows into two groups: the “UX-focused” and the “Security-focused” and executes the latter workflows in the Signer’s secure environment.
+The Dapplets proposal improves the current web3 architecture by splitting web3 workflows into two groups: the “UX-focused” and the “Security-focused” and executes the latter workflows in the Signer’s secure environment.
 For usual Dapps the architecture solves "UX vs. Security" trade-off and achieves both: UX and security.
-For existing legacy website it allows defining ethereum actions running in Signer even if the site has no web3 support at all.
+For an existing legacy website it allows defining ethereum actions running in Signer even if the site has no web3 support at all.
 It means, now we can reach millions of users on sites like Twitter.

-More generally speaking, Dapplets proposal allows setting up an ethereum based incentivization layer on the top of existing web2 communities.
+More generally speaking, the Dapplets proposal allows setting up an ethereum based incentivization layer on the top of existing web2 communities.

 Legacy site support makes the _Dapplets_ to the vehicle for mass adoption and creates this way an incentive for wallet devs to implement the standard.